Little Ongava is the more luxurious sister property to Ongava Lodge...

 Drinks included: Beers, house wine, local spirits and soft drinks are included.
 Please note that champagne, imported wines or premium brands spirits are offered at an additional cost.

-Honeymoons: The privacy and luxury offered by Little Ongava mean that it is well suited to honeymooners who wish to spoil themselves or splash out on their trip.
-The lodge offers special treats for honeymooners such as private dinners in your suite, and they will even run you a relaxing bubble bath in the lovely Victorian bath on arrival.See more ideas for Honeymoons in Namibia
+Honeymoons: The privacy and luxury offered by Little Ongava is perfect for those wanting to really spoil themselves on their honeymoon to Namibia.
+They offer special treats for honeymooners such as private dinners, and will even run a relaxing bubble bath for you on arrival.See more ideas for Honeymoons in Namibia

-Birdwatching: Birding on the Ongava Reserve and in Etosha is very good with over 300 species of bird, including ten out of Namibia's 14 endemics, such as the violet wood-hoopoe, bare-cheeked babbler, red-necked falcon and Carp's tit.See more ideas for Birdwatching in Namibia
+Birdwatching: Birding at Ongava Reserve and Etosha make a great addition to a Namibia birdwatching break, with over 300 species of bird, including the violet wood-hoopoe, bare-cheeked babbler, red-necked falcon and Carp's tit.See more ideas for Birdwatching in Namibia

 Wildlife safaris: Within the Ongava Reserve, and with Etosha National Park on the doorstep, Ongava Tented Camp offers wonderful wildlife viewing including the opportunity to see black and white rhino, elephant, lion, cheetah, leopard and a plethora of plains game.See more ideas for Wildlife safaris in Namibia